stareginio/myfirstreact/README.md

 # Getting Started with myfirstreact

 This project is about the first React app of Sophie.
-You will mostly see snails in this app.

 ## Home
 The home page consists of a counter with an add and reset button.
 Each click on the add button will increment the counter.
 There are also a few lines of greetings below it.
 Under the snail gif is a link to a Youtube video.